sarbal/BINF_tut/lessons/lesson3.md

 ```
 source("helper.R")
 ```
+## Setting up
+Start a new notebook file by selecting "File" -> "New File" -> "R Notebook" Save the file as "yourname_week3.Rmd".
+Delete the instructions starting from "This is an [R...".
+For the different code below, insert it as R chunks.
+An R chunk is code placed  after a line that starts with ` ```{ r } `and ends before a line with ` ``` `.
+As before, copy the code chunks into your R notebook as R chunks.

 ## Flow control
 - Way to program different paths for the program to take
 - Come in the form of `if`, `else if`, and `else` statements, which allow you to execute code based on if a condition is met